RosettaCommons/documentation/build_documentation/Build-Documentation.md

 Rosetta uses a custom SCons builder.
 The builder allows multiple build configurations.
 This page demonstrates some simple features of the build system followed by a more detailed discussion of the build system structure and how it can be extended.

 Note that scons-local is packaged with Rosetta3.
-Thus if scons is not installed on your system replace all the folllowing "scons" calls with "python external/scons-local/scons.py"
+Thus if scons is not installed on your system replace all the folllowing "scons" calls with "./scons.py"

 Building
 ========